 - Mortality rates, focusing on variables associated with early violent death

-The Northwestern Project is currently the program’s primary focus.
-Begun in 1995, the Northwestern Juvenile Project is the first large-scale longitudinal study of mental health needs and outcomes of delinquent youth.
-We enrolled 1829 randomly selected youth, 1172 males and 657 females, as they entered the Cook County Juvenile Temporary Detention Center from 1995 to 1998.
+The Northwestern Juvenile Project is currently the program’s primary focus.
+Begun in 1995, it is the first large-scale longitudinal study of the mental health needs and outcomes of delinquent youth.
+We enrolled 1829 randomly-selected youth, 1172 males and 657 females, as they entered the Cook County Juvenile Temporary Detention Center from 1995 to 1998.
 The sample is diverse: 1005 African Americans, 524 Hispanics, 296 non-Hispanic whites, and 4 of other race/ethnicity.
-Funded by a consortium of federal agencies and private foundations (e.g., NIH, the Department of Justice, CDC), we have been tracking and re-interviewing these youth since November 1998.
+Funded by a consortium of federal agencies and private foundations (e.g., NIH, DOJ, CDC, Robert Wood Johnson Foundation), we have been tracking and re-interviewing these youth since November 1998.
 Unlike many studies that drop participants if they are incarcerated at follow-up, we re-interview our participants wherever they are living when their interview is due.
-As of August 2013, 1621 are still enrolled in the project: 120 have died and 88 have withdrawn.
-Thanks to the cooperation of many agencies in Chicago, Cook County, and the State of Illinois, we have had great success in tracking and re-interviewing our participants.
-For our recently completed 14-year follow-up.
+Thanks to the cooperation of many agencies in Chicago, Cook County, and the State of Illinois, the study retained 81.6% of participants still living at the 16-year follow-up.
 The longitudinal study provided data never before available on varied topics such as the persistence of substance use disorders; the prevalence and persistence of psychiatric disorders; comorbidity; and variables predicting early violent death.

 Goals of the Study